NSLand/pages.nap/TermsOfService.md

 We reserve the right to modify, suspend, or discontinue the app (or any part thereof) at any time without notice.
 We may also update these Terms from time to time.
 Continued use of the app constitutes your acceptance of any changes.

 ## 7. Disclaimer of Warranties
-Nap is provided on an “as is” and “as available” basis.
+Nap is provided on an "as is" and "as available" basis.
 We make no warranties, express or implied, regarding the functionality, reliability, or availability of the app.

 ## 8. Limitation of Liability
 To the fullest extent permitted by law, NSLand shall not be liable for any indirect, incidental, or consequential damages arising out of or related to your use of the app.